leftthomas/DGCNN/README.md

 --train_path                  train image data path [default value is data/ILSVRC2012_img_train] --val_path                    val image data path [default value is data/ILSVRC2012_img_val]
 ```
+Visdom now can be accessed by going to `127.0.0.1:8097/env/$upscale_factor` in your browser,
+`$upscale_factor` means the upscale factor which you are training.
+If you want to interrupt
+this process, just type `ps aux | grep visdom` to find the `PID`, then `kill PID`.

 ### Test Benchmark Datasets
 ```